MicrosoftDocs/azure-aks-docs/articles/aks/advanced-network-container-services-security-cli.md

     --enable-acns
 ```

-### Create an AKS cluster with FQDN filtering feature without ACNS Observability
+### Create an AKS cluster with FQDN filtering feature without Container Network  Observability

-The `az aks create` command with the FQDN Filtering feature flag, `--enable-fqdn-policy`, creates a new AKS cluster with the FQDN Filtering feature without ACNS Observability.
+The `az aks create` command with the FQDN Filtering feature flag, `--enable-fqdn-policy`, creates a new AKS cluster with the FQDN Filtering feature without Container Network Observability.

 ```azurecli-interactive
 # Set an environment variable for the AKS cluster name.
 Make sure to replace the placeholder with your own value.